 Accusation #1: The leaders of NAGA are mostly non-Native.

 Fact: Each member of our leadership team has some verified Native ancestry with the majority being enrolled tribal members.
-In fact, three of our five board members are enrolled full blood Indians and one leadership team member is the Chief of a tribe.
+In fact, three board members are enrolled full blood Indians and one leadership team member is the Chief of a tribe.
 The NAGA leadership team has always proudly reflected diversity by inviting both reservation and urban Indians to serve as leaders of our organization to best represent the various voices within the community.
 The biographies of our leadership team have consistently been a part of our web presence, and we have been very open in regard to our individual heritages and tribal affiliations.

 Mark OneWolf Yancey resigned from the NAGA board in 2020 in order to pursue other endeavors, but still fights for the preservation of Native American heritage and culture in the public.
 Despite the many attacks levied at Mark OneWolf Yancey, he has been very open about his heritage and life.
 He and his family are survivors of the “Paper Genocide.”
 Mark has testified in court under penalty of perjury as to his identity.
 As stated in his biography, Mark is Chihene N’de, also known as Chiricahua Apache.
 For the many years we have known Mark, we have never known him to claim any other affiliation or heritage.
 As a result of Mark’s support of the Washington Redskin’s name, he was approached by a reporter from the Washington Post, who at the time was involved in a campaign to pressure the Washington Redskins to change their name.
 In no uncertain terms Mark was told to end his support for the team or his heritage would be called into question.
 This was an obvious effort to bully and discredit him.
 Mark has not only continued his vocal support for the Redskins, but became even more vocal by joining NAGA in an effort of preservation on a national scale.